dark1zinn/Chaos-Factory-of-The-Damned/README.md

 ### current errors/difficulties:

+- ...

 - foreach not working cause an undefined property on <a href='./modules/entityManager.js'>entityManager.js:20:57</a>, see a <a href='./to-do media/Captura de tela 2024-10-29 180743.png'>screenshot</a> of the error.
+FIXED